tux-rampage/rampage-php/docs/source/reference/resources.rst

 Addressing templates
 --------------------

 Templates will also be populated by the resource locator.
-You can address them by prepending them with the scope like this: `scope/templatepath`.
+You can address them by prepending the template path with the scope like this: `scope/templatepath`.

+**Example:**

 .. code-block:: php

-    <?php

     $viewModel = new ViewModel();
     $viewModel->setTemplate('my.module/some/template');